Portland-Bit-Devs/portland-bitdevs-upgrade/README.md

 Once the image is published to the ECR, you can run a Amazon AMI image to run the docker image and host the site.
 The commands below are for a Amazon AMI 2023 Linux image.

-When setting up your Docker AMI instance, you will need these commands to run the image:
+When setting up your Docker image from your local development machine, you will need these commands to build the image and then publish it up to ECR:

+    sudo yum update -y
+    sudo yum install docker -y
+    sudo usermod -a -G docker ec2-user  ## NOTE: this command might not actually work aws ecr get-login-password --region us-west-2 | sudo docker login -u AWS --password-stdin ********.dkr.ecr.us-west-2.amazonaws.com/bitdevs-pdx sudo docker push ********.dkr.ecr.us-west-2.amazonaws.com/bitdevs-pdx

+When you create the Amazon 2023 AMI EC2 Linux instance, make sure you create a `default` security group.
+After the instance is running, go into the `default` security group and allow port 80 incoming HTTP protocol to reach your machine.

+THEN, on the Amazon AMI EC2 instance:

     ## in the GUI , change to us-west-2 Oregon region
     sudo yum update -y